Forearm Muscles – Anatomy, Function and Clinical Significance

 • from the oblique line on the radial shaft

-At the insertion, the tendon splits to let tendons of flexor digitorum profundus pass.
+At the insertion, the tendon splits to let the tendons of flexor digitorum profundus pass.
 This split is called Camper’s Chiasm.

-Median nerve (C7, C8, T1)
+Nerve Supply: Median nerve (C7, C8, T1)

-Primarily this muscle causes flexion of the middle phalanges of the four fingers at the proximal interphalangeal joints.
+Action: Flexion of the middle phalanges of the four fingers at the proximal interphalangeal joints.
+However, with continued action, it also flexes the metacarpophalangeal joints.

 It also acts as a weak wrist flexor.